 Take Off Shoes at the Door

-Shoes, especially heels and dress shoes, can easily scratch hardwood flooring.
+Shoes, especially heels and dress shoes, can easily scratch flooring.
 Keep a shoe tray, basket, or bench by the front door and always have a place to kick off shoes before walking through the whole house.
 Seeing shoes by the front door will also remind guests to your home to take off their shoes without you having to request that they do so.
 Adding a bench or nearby chair provides a comfortable place to slip them back on when you’re about to walk out of the house.

 Keep Your Pets Nails Trimmed